Can I Get a DWI Deferred Adjudication in Bexar County, Texas?

 How Can A Criminal Defense Attorney Help Get Deferred Adjudication?

+Getting cases dismissed, taking cases to trial and negotiating on behalf of our clients.
+These are some of the ways criminal defense attorneys work to get their clients the best possible results.
 When someone is accused of a crime a criminal defense attorney’s job is to reduce the consequences to the client as much as possible.
-A The Locke Law Group, we look at your case from every perspective.
+At The Locke Law Group, we look at your DWI from every perspective.
 We immediately demand an ALR hearing forcing the State to submit their reports in a sworn format and subpoenaing the police officer so that we can subject them to cross-examination.
 We then use any inconsistency that is developed to argue that our client deserves deferred adjudication.
 This is how we overcome arguments like those referenced above, that our client doesn’t qualify because he was in an accident or because his BAC was too high.

 What Will I Have to do if I Accept Deferred Adjudication?